$0 members /

 - Explain what depth of learning is usually achieved by using each of the three frameworks described in this course.

-- Identify appropriate learning activities to integrate into selected framework.
+- Identify appropriate learning activities to integrate into selected frameworks.

 - Evaluate the importance of fun, group learning and participant engagement in successful learning.